 Romesco

-This quick romesco takes 5 minutes to make, and is the perfect sauce for chicken, steak, pork, potatoes, and vegetables.
-It’s healthy and full of flavor!
+This quick Romesco Sauce takes 5 minutes to make, and is the perfect pairing for chicken, pork, beef, potatoes, and roasted vegetables.
+It’s healthy, full of flavor, and leftovers keep beautifully in the fridge or freezer!

 This version on the hand?
 Crazy easy.
 And also delicious.

-The intention of this romesco is to be delicious, quick, and easy.
-This romesco is made without bread, but still has a wonderful thickness and creaminess to it.
+The intention of this romesco sauce recipe is to be delicious, quick, and easy.
+This rendition is made without bread, but still has a wonderful thickness and creaminess to it.
 So if you’re eating gluten-free or paleo, this is something you can enjoy.

 Sometimes I have a specific plan for the romesco when I make it, but often I’ll make a batch on Sunday for the week ahead, just to have on hand.
 I’ll add a few spoonfuls to have with fried eggs in the morning, or to have with roasted chicken.
 I always find uses for it and it has the most wonderful flavor!